Close Menu

 Market Timing vs. Long-Term Investment

 Trying to time the market around tariff announcements rarely delivers consistent success.
 Markets are forward-looking and often price in expected policy changes before they happen.
-Attempting to buy the exact bottom or sell the exact peak can lead to missed returns and elevated costs from frequent trading.
+Attempting to buy at the exact bottom or sell at the exact peak can lead to missed returns and higher costs from frequent trading.

 Long-term investing focuses on time in the market, diversification, and aligning investments with financial goals.
 That approach tends to outperform short-term trading for most individual investors, especially when uncertainty is high and news cycles are noisy.